psean21c/AlgorithmLib/NikitaGame/README.md

 Scenario-4

-1. It is difficult to think about this scenario below ⋅⋅⋅ Intuitively the more elements the partion has, the more splits occurs.
+1. It is difficult to think about this scenario below

+⋅⋅⋅Intuitively the more elements the partion has, the more splits occurs.

-⋅⋅⋅ As TestCase-1, it will be more likely to have more splits when they have more elements ⋅⋅⋅ Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..
+⋅⋅⋅As TestCase-1, it will be more likely to have more splits when they have more elements

+⋅⋅⋅Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..

-⋅⋅* 2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8
+⋅⋅*2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8

-⋅⋅⋅ And then left partition ends up with 4 splits
+⋅⋅⋅And then left partition ends up with 4 splits
 ⋅⋅* {2 1 1 2 1 1} => {2 1 1} {2 1 1} => {2} {1 1} => {1 1} => {1}

 ⋅⋅⋅ While right partition has only one more split